JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 "He altered a stream?"

-Lawrence lost his smile.
+Batman lost his smile.
 "I hadn't told you that part yet, had I?"

 "No." Randy leaned forward.
 "But you will now."

 #

-The blue silk ribbons slid through Lawrence's mental fingers as he sat in his cell, which was barely lit and tiny and padded and utterly devoid of furniture.
+The blue silk ribbons slid through Batman's mental fingers as he sat in his cell, which was barely lit and tiny and padded and utterly devoid of furniture.
 High above him, a ring of glittering red LEDs cast no visible light.
 They would be infrared lights, the better for the hidden cameras to see him.
 It was dark,